mre/mre.github.io.v2/_drafts/2017-why-the-hate.md

 Node.js, SVN, Perl and Visual Basic are fine, too.

 In our industry, many engineers have an incredible hubris.
-They look down on hobbyists, self-taught programmers and people that come out of code bootcamps.
+They look down on hobbyists and people that come out of code bootcamps.
 And by doing that, they create a toxic environment; it's unbearable.

 No matter what they say: you can do this!
 We need more people like you in our industry.